Shritishrivastava/Shritishrivastava/README.md

   -   🔭  When I'm not writing code, you can find me binging on sci-fi movies and wondering if our world is a simulation.
-  -   🌱 I’m currently learning stuff to be a Full-Stack Web Developer!
+  -   🌱 I’m currently learning stuffs to be a Full-Stack Web Developer!
   -   😄 Pronouns: [She/Her]
   -   📫 How to reach me *shritishrivastava7@gmail.com*
   -   🙈 You can find me ranting about life's little frustrations and contemplating the meaning of it all.